top of page

 Windows VMs and Linux VMs are available in a range of sizes.
 Azure Disk Encryption is supported on Generation 1 and Generation 2 VMs.
 Azure Disk Encryption is also available for VMs with premium storage.

-Azure Disk Encryption is not available on Basic, A-series VMs, or on virtual machines with a less than 2 GB of memory.
+Azure Disk Encryption is not available on Basic, A-series VMs or on virtual machines with less than 2 GB of memory.

 Supported OS –